aiyer07/karat-challenge/README.md

 ``` bash
 brew install yarn
 ```
-5. Remaining prereqs can be acquired by running  `yarn install`
+5. Remaining library dependencies can be acquired by running  `yarn install`
 6. Run `docker network create dock-net` to create an external docker network used for all the containers

 ### Usage
 This project is setup as a mono-repo and includes all the components necessary to run a full-stack application.
-There are also several users preseeded in the database.
+There are also several users pre-seeded in the database.

 #### Turn on Web-App
 1. Run `docker-compose up -d dashboard` to enable the frontend app, backend (hasura) and database (postgres).
+This step may take a while your first time running, ensure there aren't any other similarly named images containers or overlapping ports to avoid conflicts & wrong version types.
 2. Run `yarn run migrations` to structure the database
 3. Run `yarn run seeds` to preseed the database
 4. Navigate to localhost:3000 to view the dashboard (default set to user_id `332787f1-1814-47e1-870e-2b9be86d1533` which over a thousand records)